julianrojas87/inuse-iswc-2021/content/base-registries.md

 despite _T1_ being a bidirectional track.
 _OPx_ also has two outgoing tracks (_Ta_ and _Tb_),
 going towards _OPw_ and belonging to another national line _LineK_.
-Based on this information we establish the correct connectivity that reflects real-world behavior.
+Based on this information, we establish the correct connectivity that reflects real-world behavior.

 <figure id="table-1" class="table" markdown="1">